Have you been caught speeding and been given the option to go on a speed awareness course? Then what can you expect on a

 In the past years, I have seen hundreds of people texting, Facebooking, or other mobile phone related things.

-People with enough vape smoke in their cars it looks like their driving a cloud, people driving down the road watching YouTube.
+People with enough vape smoke in their cars it looks like they’re driving a cloud, people driving down the road watching YouTube.
 I’ve even seen a van driver watching porn while driving down the M5!

 People driving while eating, drinking, putting makeup on, etc, etc.

-I also see a lot of people still hogging the central lane on the motorway when the nearside lane is empty all the way over the horizon, even though this is now an offense (I doubt anyone has been done for this as it’s not as easy to police as speeding.
+I also see a lot of people still hogging the center lane on the motorway when the nearside lane is empty all the way over the horizon, even though this is now an offense (I doubt anyone has been done for this as it’s not as easy to police as speeding.
 You can’t set a camera up to do the work for you with this one!).

 On the day I attended the course there were 28 people in attendance, each paying £100 each.
 Which makes £2800.
 If you deduct maybe £800 for the instructor’s wage, equipment hire, and the room hire that’s £2,000 possible profit for each course attended.
 Two courses a day equals £4,000 per day per venue.